ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-3-3.md

-# Setting Realistic Goals and Tracking Progress on Your Communication Journey

 Creating a personalized communication plan that incorporates AI-powered tools can help you achieve your communication goals.
 In this chapter, we will explore the importance of setting realistic goals and tracking progress on your communication journey.